 Yes.
 Robomow can handle situations of extreme heat without any problems.

 Due to its heavy-duty steel blades, Robomow is the only robotic mower strong enough to perform a cut when the grass is relatively high.
-However when mowing high grass during the first use or (for example), during the first mowing of the season, you will initially see uneven patches of grass.
+However when mowing high grass during the first use or, for example, during the first mowing of the season, you will initially see uneven patches of grass.
 Please be patient, as it may take a few days to one week to overcome this and bring the lawn to an even height and consistency.
 Robomow’s TurboMow feature allows faster and stronger mowing of high grass during the first cut of the season.
 In TurboMow mode, Robomow reduces its driving speed, doubles the number of mowing hours, and works at the highest RPM.
 This will already provide you with better mowing results after the initial mowing cycle.
-The S models have floating mowing deck, which automatically rises up in high grass, thus allowing to mow the grass gradually until reaching the desired level.
+The S models have floating mowing decks, which automatically rise up in high grass, thus allowing them to mow the grass gradually until reaching the desired level.

 We recommend periodically inspecting the area where Robomow will be used, and removing toys and other foreign objects.
 However, there is no need to worry if Robomow encounters these objects during its work.
 Robomow’s excellent maneuverability can help overcome these types of barriers.

 S-Model: Robomow can handle a narrow passage of at least 1.2m and wider.
 The length of a narrow passage can be up to a few meters.
-If the pass is narrow (1.2 – 2m), you have to set a special Perimeter Wire configuration in order to lead Robomow in and out of the pass.
-You can use the Special Template supplied with Robomow to set the narrow pass.
-If the Narrow Passage is wider than 2m (6.5ft.), and you want Robomow to mow the area inside the Narrow Passage, you can set the perimeter wire in such a way that allows Robomow to mow inside the Narrow Passage, but prevents it from crossing between the zones.
-C-Model: If the Narrow Pass is 1m – 2m wide: To set up a Narrow Pass, follow the instruction: ⦁ At the point you want the mower to start driving towards the Sub-Zone, you can begin to set the Narrow Pass. ⦁ 50 cm (20 inches) from the Narrow Pass entry, set a Perimeter Island of 30 cm sides (12 inches) at a distance of 10 cm (4 inches) from the Perimeter Wire. ⦁ Continue to lay the wire towards the Sub-Zone and lay another island with the same dimensions, 50 cm (20 inches) from the Sub-Zone Perimeter Wire. ⦁ After completing the setup of the wire in the Sub-Zone, make sure you keep 10 cm (4 inches) between the wire and the islands on the way back to the Main Zone.
-If the Narrow Pass is wider than 2m (6.5ft.), and you want Robomow to mow the area inside the Narrow Pass, then you can set the wire as shown: ⦁ At the point you want the mower to start driving towards the Sub-Zone, you can begin to set the Narrow Pass. ⦁ Set an island at the middle of the Narrow Pass, and keep a distance of 10 cm (4”) from the Perimeter Wire. ⦁ The island dimensions should be 30 cm (12”) along the side and as wide as needed, keeping 10 cm (4”) from both sides. ⦁ After completing the setup of the wire in the Sub-Zone, make sure you keep 10 cm (4”) between the wire and the island on the way back to the Main Zone.
+If the pass is narrow (1.2 – 2m), you have to set a special Perimeter Wire configuration to lead Robomow in and out of the pass.
+You can use the Special Template supplied with Robomow to set the narrow passage.
+If the narrow passage is wider than 2m (6.5ft.), and you want Robomow to mow the area inside the narrow passage, you can set the perimeter wire in such a way that allows Robomow to mow inside the narrow passage, but prevents it from crossing between the zones.
+C-Model: If thenarrow passage is 1m – 2m wide: To set up anarrow passage, follow these instructions: ⦁ At the point you want the mower to start driving towards the Sub-Zone, you can begin to set the narrow passage. ⦁ 50 cm (20 inches) from the narrow passage entry, set a Perimeter Island of 30 cm sides (12 inches) at a distance of 10 cm (4 inches) from the Perimeter Wire. ⦁ Continue to lay the wire towards the Sub-Zone and lay another island with the same dimensions, 50 cm (20 inches) from the Sub-Zone Perimeter Wire. ⦁ After completing the setup of the wire in the Sub-Zone, make sure you keep 10 cm (4 inches) between the wire and the islands on the way back to the Main Zone.
+If thenarrow passage is wider than 2m (6.5ft.), and you want Robomow to mow the area inside thenarrow passage, then you can set the wire as shown: ⦁ At the point you want the mower to start driving towards the Sub-Zone, you can begin to set thenarrow passage. ⦁ Set an island at the middle of thenarrow passage, and keep a distance of 10 cm (4”) from the Perimeter Wire. ⦁ The island dimensions should be 30 cm (12”) along the side and as wide as needed, keeping 10 cm (4”) from both sides. ⦁ After completing the setup of the wire in the Sub-Zone, make sure you keep 10 cm (4”) between the wire and the island on the way back to the Main Zone.

 Robomow can mow areas inside the working area that slope up to 20 degrees or 35% (35 cm rise per 1m).